ArloL/arlol.github.io/index.md

 my name is Arlo O'Keeffe.
 I am a Software Engineer.

-This is where I seldomly post stuff that I think others might find interesting.
+This is where I rarely post stuff that I think others might find interesting.